fp-santos/fp-santos.github.io/_pages/positions.md

 This project will resort to mathematical and computational tools such as (evolutionary) game theory, network science, graph representation learning and recommendation systems.
 We will hire 3 PhD students to work on different components of the project:

 * **Position 1:** Study the long-term impacts of link-recommendation algorithms in cooperation dynamics and collective action dilemmas.
-* **Position 2:** Study the long-term impacts of link-recommendation algorithms in radicalization and misinformation.
+* **Position 2:** Study the long-term impacts of link-recommendation algorithms in radicalization, polarization and misinformation.
 * **Position 3:** Develop and evaluate new link-recommendation algorithms that consider long-term impacts in social dynamics.

 We are looking for a profile combining a strong computational and mathematical background with curiosity, passion for scientific research and eagerness to comprehend social dynamics in hybrid systems where AI and humans co-exist.
 Let us know how your experience and interests fit with any of these positions.